-I was a country kid.
+I was a country kid and enjoyed the sweet good life.
 Of all places, the river was my favourite.
 We spent whole days sailing round on an old fallen log, catching minnows and catfish, and just pottering.
 If it was too cold to go ‘down the river’ we’d be in the woods.
 Swinging back and forth across a ditch, on the old rope swing, or making complex dens in the ferns.
 It was the perfect childhood.
 Until the teenage years crept up on me and all I could think about was ‘hanging around town’ and escaping to the city.
 I left the sticks the day after I left school and didn’t look back.
 For a while.

 Two month’s ago after nearly two decades of city living, we ‘escaped to the country’.
 Given the number of programmes on the living channel devoted to subject I suspect it’s something a lot of people think about.
 So I thought I’d write a quick post on it for Munch, by way of explaining my absence and sharing a little of this new chapter with you.